 5. #Paris #Eiffel #Tour #Travel #Wanderlust

 Can I trust you with a secret?
 Now in my 20s, and having spent more time in the City of Lights than in my own district, I had never set foot in the Eiffel Tower, or even in the surrounding area.
 However, with my 27th birthday just around the corner, I also ended up donning my tourist outfit and (admittedly) snapped #selfies in front of the Eiffel Tower.
 But don’t be too quick to judge – I had a good reason to do so!
 A Scandinavian friend was visiting me and had her heart set on visiting the most famous French monument.
 So, for a little while, I played the role of a tourist.
-As the Brazilian writer José Saramago once said, “You have to leave the island in order to see the island."
+As the Portuguese writer José Saramago once said, “You have to leave the island in order to see the island.”
 In other words, if I had never had this experience, I would never have been able to fully grasp certain things, or have been able to write this article.

 Before that moment, I had only admired The Iron Lady in passing, between Passy and Bir-Hakeim stations on the overhead subway line.
 One last tip: If you’re on this subway line, don’t fall into the trap!
 Only tourists will gaze out of the window to catch a glimpse of the Eiffel Tower, trying to snap a photo en route.
 To avoid being labeled a provincial outsider, concentrate hard to maintain a nonchalant look.